-If you’re looking to have a great time (and a sore head the next morning), then the Keys’ infamous Duval street is non-negotiable!
-Lined with popular Floridian eateries, bars and clubs, Duval street is where the party is at and a great place to relax, grab some tasty frozen cocktails and just party into the wee hours.
+If you’re looking to have a great time (and a sore head the next morning), then the Keys’ infamous Duval Street is non-negotiable!
+Lined with popular Floridian eateries, bars and clubs, Duval Street is where the party is and a great place to relax, grab some tasty frozen cocktails and just party into the wee hours.

 Grab some drinks at Willie T’s for their speciality Mojitos (I swear we drank them all) and stop by the Green Parrot Bar (just off Southard Street) that’s held live music and pumped beer since the 1800s.

 When in Key West, you can’t miss driving out to Mile Marker Zero.
 Yes, it will be a fleeting visit and nothing special to look at, but it’s worth a quick peek as part of a wider road trip.

 For those not in the know, Mile Marker Zero is the spot where Highway 1, one of America’s most-driven highways starts or ends, depending on your perspective.